topi314/LavaSrc/README.md

       - "ytsearch:\"%ISRC%\"" # Will be ignored if track does not have an ISRC.
 See https://en.wikipedia.org/wiki/International_Standard_Recording_Code
       - "ytsearch:%QUERY%" # Will be used if track has no ISRC or no track could be found for the ISRC
       #  you can add multiple other fallback sources here
-    advancemirroring:
+#    advancedmirroring: # A custom resolver that will be used for regular QUERY searches, and get you the best results from the sources you provide (Recommended for use with bad search platforms)
-      enabled: false # Whether to enable the advanced mirroring feature
+#      sources: # The sources to use for the advanced mirroring
-      titleThreshold: 50 # The threshold for the title match (50 is the most optimal)
-      authorThreshold: 70 # The threshold for the author match (70 is the most optimal)
-      totalMatchThreshold: 196 # The threshold for the total match (196 is the most optimal)
+#        - jssearch # JioSaavn search source
-      skipSoundCloudGo: true # Whether to skip the SoundCloud Go tracks (preview tracks)
+#      skipSoundCloudGo: true # Whether to skip the SoundCloud Go tracks (preview tracks) (optional)
-      levelOnePenalty: 1 # The penalty for the first level
-      levelTwoPenalty: 2 # The penalty for the second level
+#      You can also set the threshold for the title, author & total match (titleThreshold, authorThreshold (1 -> 100), totalMatchThreshold (1 -> 300)) (optional)
-      levelThreePenalty: 0.8 # The penalty for the third level
+#      levelOnePenalty: 1, levelTwoPenalty: 2, levelThreePenalty: 0.8 (0 -> 1) # Penalties for the first, second, and third levels (optional)
-      sources: # The sources to use for the advanced mirroring
-        - jssearch
     sources:
       spotify: false # Enable Spotify source
       applemusic: false # Enable Apple Music source